SegersIan/blog/blog/_posts/2024-07-23-writing-clearly.md

 ### Blog, Teach, Talk, Explain

 "To teach is to learn twice" (Joseph Joubert), this quote exemplifies how teaching deepens one's own understanding of a subject.
 One of the most effective ways to deepen your understanding and learn to clearly formulate is by teaching, explaining or public speaking.
 I personally experienced this as I was coaching students on [FreeCodeCamp](https://www.freecodecamp.org/) meetups and doing tech talks.
-That's why *effective* public speakers, bloggers and content creators know their subject so well, through the process of preparing their content, they learn and improve.
+That's why *good* public speakers, bloggers and content creators know their subject so well, through the process of preparing their content, they learn and improve.
 It's a natural self-reinforcing loop.
 The more content they create, the better they become.

 # Final Thoughts